Sandy, Oregon: Mass transit

 From around the early 1940s through the 1960s, bus transit service connecting Sandy with Gresham and Portland was provided by a private company named Portland Stages, Inc. In 1970 this service was taken over by a then-new public agency, TriMet, which continued to provide transit service to Sandy until 2000.

 Since the beginning of 2000, Sandy has operated its own public transit system, the Sandy Area Metro, which connects with TriMet's bus and MAX light rail system at the Gresham Transit Center.
 Since 2004, the Mount Hood Express (originally named Mountain Express) has also provided public transit bus service to Sandy, connecting it with communities and resort areas in the Mount Hood Corridor.

 Air

 Two airports exist in Sandy: the Sandy River Airport and Country Squire Airpark.

 Media

 The Sandy Post is the community's weekly newspaper, and is the official newspaper of record for the city's legal notices.

 Utilities

-As of 2015, the City Government offers gigabit fiber-optic internet to all of its residents for $60 per month and 300 mbps internet for $40 per month.
+The City of Sandy operates a municipal Internet Service Provider, called SandyNet.
+SandyNet is a public utility that has existed since 2001.
+Since 2015, the City Government offers up to multi-gigabit fiber-optic internet to all of its residents.
+Gigabit for $60 per month and 500 mbps internet for $44.95 per month.